-- A utility pole in the ROW installed or modified on or after the effective date of this act shall not exceed 40 feet above ground level, unless taller height is agreed to by the Township. - A small cell wireless facility in the ROW installed or modified after the effective date of this act shall not extend more than 5 feet above a utility pole or wireless support structure on which the small cell wireless facility is collocated.
+- (i) A utility pole in the ROW installed or modified on or after the effective date of this Act shall not exceed 45 feet above ground level in a residentially zoned area or 50 feet above ground level in a commercially zoned area, unless a taller height has been agreed to by resolution of the Township Board. - (ii) A small cell wireless facility in the ROW installed or modified after the effective date of this act shall not extend more than 5 feet above a utility pole or wireless support structure on which the small cell wireless facility is collocated.

 Wireless facility means equipment at a fixed location that enables the provision of wireless services between user equipment and a communications network including, but not limited to, radio transceivers, antennas, coaxial or fiber-optic cable, regular and backup power supplies, and comparable equipment, regardless of technological configuration.
 Wireless facility includes a small cell wireless facility.
-Wireless facility does not include (i) the structure or improvements on, under, or within which the equipment is collocated, (ii) a wireline backhaul facility, or (iii) coaxial or fiber-optic cable between utility poles or wireless support structures or that otherwise is not immediately adjacent to or directly associated with a particular antenna.
+Wireless facility does not include (i) the structure or improvements on, under, or within which the equipment is collocated (ii) a wireline backhaul facility, or (iii) coaxial or fiber-optic cable between utility poles or wireless support structures or that otherwise is not immediately adjacent to or directly associated with a particular antenna.